yappie/noolt/README.md

 Controlled production
 =====================

-Most of production environment could go away with usual `noolt`, here is a more strict version, that uses flag file to detect when to reload (redefine `is_production` yourself somehow):
+Most of production environment could use usual `noolt` reloading, here is a more strict version, that uses flag file to detect when to reload (redefine `is_production` yourself somehow):